Common Questions From our Families

 Only Tadpole and Swimboree classes are “Parent and Me” type classes, with one parent or guardian in the water.
 Parents stay on the pool deck for all other classes.
 You do not need to know how to swim to participate in your child’s Tadpole or Swimboree class: the classes are held in shallow water and you will not be asked to your head.

 We reserve the seats directly next to the pool for the parents of Seahorse and Starfish students.
 We offer additional seating on the pool deck, further back from the pool, for all other parents.

 Our classes are all 30 minutes and very efficient and effective.
 Even while your child is on the side of the pool, they are watching the other students in their class.
 Seeing others do what they are learning is an excellent teaching tool.
 Our instructors interact with all students in a methodical manner and there is no wasted time during class.

 It’s just fine!
 All British Swim School instructors teach the same method and it is important for your child to be able to swim with more than one person.
 Our instructors work closely with one another and will communicate anything beneficial to your child’s progress.

 Yes, practicing at home will help tremendously!
 If you have a pool at home, you should practice as much as possible.
 If you do not have a pool, many skills can be practiced in the bathtub.
-Ask one of our Deck Ambassadors to can give you a Homework Sheet.
-Our homework sheets include activities to do at home that will help build upon and reinforce what your child has learned in class.
-Some activities don’t even require getting wet.
+Our Deck Ambassadors can give you activities to do at home, including some that don’t even require getting wet.

-We will charge your credit card on the 24th of each month (or the last business day before if the 24th falls on a weekend or holiday).
+We will charge your credit card on the 20th of each month (or the next business day) for the next month’s lessons (e.g., on January 20th, we will charge your card for your child’s lessons in February).
 We charge by the lesson, so your charge may vary from month to month, based on how many times your child’s classes will meet.
-We will not charge you for scheduled closures or major holiday closures.
+We will not charge you for major holidays or other scheduled closures.